-With help of local organisations, the Panga Kodhs have gone back to traditional, organic, mixed farming methods.
+With help of local organisations, the Panga Kodhs have gone back to traditional, organic, mixed cropping methods.
 Even the forests are benefitting.

 Debal Deb, a scientist turned farmer, has loaned land from the tribals in Rayagada to set up his farm, Basudha, and seed bank.
 He has preserved over 1000 varieties of rice from across India and today helps the locals preserve their traditional farming methods.
 The shortsighted government policy is still promoting and subsidising non-organic farming, he says.
 “Organic farming needs no subsidies.
 But to recognise the important work the farmers are doing in saving the nation, the land, to give them incentives, is very important”, Deb adds.
 The government is busy promoting eucalyptus farms for the local JK Paper Mill, located in the same district, among the adivasi communities.
 The Kondhs are not having any of it.
 Says Hari Kumarka,“If we start eucalyptus farms it’s the same as selling the hills that Naveen Pattanayak [Chief Minister of Odisha] is doing.
 We had a meeting in our village and decided against it.
 It will destroy the forest and take away grazing land and our livelihoods.”
 In fact large scale eucalyptus farms destroy soil fertility and deplete water tables.